-If an application for a permit, limited land use decision or zone change is incomplete, the governing body or its designee shall notify the applicant in writing of exactly what information is missing within 30 days of receipt of the application and allow the
+If an application for a permit, limited land use decision or zone change is incomplete, the governing body or its designee shall notify the applicant in writing of exactly what information is missing within 30 days of receipt of the application and allow the applicant to submit the missing information.
+The application shall be deemed complete for the purpose of subsection (1) of this section or ORS 197.311 (Final action on application for certain residential developments required within 100 days) upon receipt by the governing body or its designee of:

-- (a) All of the missing information; The intent of this response is to address all missing information additional information will be provided as it becomes available in process - (b) Some of the missing information and written notice from the applicant that no other information will be provided; or Not applicable - (c) Written notice from the applicant that none of the missing information will be provided.
+(a) All of the missing information; The intent of this response is to address all missing information - additional information will be provided as it becomes available in process(b) Some of the missing information and written notice from the applicant that no other information will be provided; or Not applicable

+(c) Written notice from the applicant that none of the missing information will be provided.
 Not applicable

-Rex Prater, AIA
+Rex Prater, AIA Project Architect BALANCE architecture+design, p.c.

-Project Architect